 A Place for Everything

-When we pack the night before, I obviously don’t mean stick everything in the lunchbox.
+When we pack the night before, I don’t mean stick everything in the lunchbox.
 Sure, if you have items that won’t go bad (like a box of raisins), you can toss those in the lunchbox ahead of time.

-Otherwise, I give each child their own basket (similar to this one) which is labeled with their name on it for less confusion.
-They put everything they want for lunch into that basket and leave it in the fridge overnight.
+Otherwise, I give each child their own basket (like this one) labeled with their name for less confusion.
+They put cold lunch items into that basket and leave it in the fridge overnight.

 Make a List